Small-town developer building tomorrow's tech

 Server/Cloud Administration

-I’ve managed Linux web servers across dozens of domains.
-SSL certificates, partition management, security patches, Docker deployments, load balancing.
-Disaster recovery plans that actually get tested.
-Dependable infrastructure without drama.
+I’ve managed Linux web servers across dozens of domains including SSL certificates, partition management, security patches, Docker deployments, load balancing, etc.

 Server-Side Web Development

 Ten years building backends in Django, Adobe Experience Manager, Laravel, and more.
-APIs, WebSockets, database integrations—the invisible plumbing that makes front-ends feel seamless.
+APIs, WebSockets, database integrations.

 System Architecture

-I design systems that scale without ego.
-Docker, orchestration, microservices, gRPC and REST APIs—components that communicate reliably and fail gracefully.
-Architecture shaped by experience, not trend-chasing.
+I design systems that can grow using Docker, orchestration, microservices, gRPC and REST APIs; components that communicate reliably and fail gracefully.

 This matters for engineering.
-When you've spent years thinking about how societies might work differently, questioning a system's assumptions becomes second nature.
-The same instinct that spots a flawed premise in a novel helps me find the unstated assumptions buried in a codebase.
+When you've spent years thinking about how societies might work differently, questioning assumptions becomes second nature and so does asking how things might be made better.

 The Long Run Home